Victoria Harbour (British Columbia): Upper Harbour

 The Upper Harbour extends north from the Johnson Street Bridge to the Point Ellice Bridge (also known as the Bay Street Bridge).
 The small area of water in the northeast of the Upper Harbour is known as "Rock Bay".
 Adjacent to the Rock Bay body of water is the Rock Bay neighbourhood.
 The Upper Harbour is home to the Sail and Life Training Society and their topsail schooner Pacific Swift.

 In 1896 a predecessor of the Bay Street Bridge was the site of a streetcar bridge collapse disaster that was one of the worst in BC history.

 Selkirk Water

 Selkirk Water extends northwest from the Point Ellice Bridge to Chapman Point.
 The Galloping Goose Regional Trail traverses Selkirk Water on a bridge known as the Selkirk Trestle that was originally built by the Canadian National Railway.

 Gorge Waters

-Gorge Waters extends northwest from Chapman Point to Maple Point and the Craigflower Bridge.
+Gorge Waters, officially the Gorge Waterway, is a narrow 3 km stretch of the waterway (just 18m wide at Gorge Bridge, Tillicum Road), extending northwest from Chapman Point to Maple Point and the Craigflower Bridge.
 The shore of Gorge Waters is home to the Gorge Waterway Discovery Centre and the Craigflower Manor and Schoolhouse.
 The Victoria Canoe and Kayak Club and GO Rowing and Paddling Club are along Gorge Waters as well.
-Some charts split the Gorge Waters into a "Lower Gorge Waterway" and an "Upper Gorge Waterway" with the split being the fixed Tillicum Road Bridge between them.
+Some charts split the Gorge Waters into a "Lower Gorge Waterway" and an "Upper Gorge Waterway" with the split being at the fixed the Gorge Bridge, Tillicum Road Bridge.

-The Craigflower Bridge, which carries Highway 1A (locally "Admiral's Road") over the Harbour was, in 1997, the site of the murder of Reena Virk.